280north/narwhal/docs/packages.md

 You can download and install packages using the `tusk` application that comes with Narwhal.
 Check out `tusk help` for details.
 These are some of the packages:

 * `jack`: the webserver and web application/framework agnostic interface, similar to Ruby's Rack and Python's WSGI.
-Narwhal was concieved while building Jack, and was later extracted into it's own project.
+Narwhal was conceived while building Jack, and was later extracted into it's own project.

 [http://github.com/tlrobinson/jack](http://github.com/tlrobinson/jack)